Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 • the higher the rake is, the more you are incentivized to implement a 3b/fold approach (since you either win pot preflop or proceed with the hand as the aggressor)

-• some BB calls become folds on the low (highly raked stakes)
+• some BB calls become folds on the low (highly raked) stakes

-Do not neglect the influence of rakeback on your winnings
+Do not neglect rakeback

 Wherever you play right now, verify whether other operators offer better conditions for your stakes.